sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 2.2.1 Monitoring Critical Processes
 Monit has implemented the mechanism to monitor whether a process is running or not.
-In detail, Monit will periodically read the target processes from configuration file and tries to match those process with the processes tree in Linux kernel.
+In detail, Monit will periodically read the target processes from configuration file and try to match those process with the processes tree in Linux kernel.

 Below is an example of Monit configuration file to monitor the critical processes in lldp